tommycs127/yumcha/README.md

 ![type](https://badgen.net/badge/type/Romanization%20engine/cyan)
 ![made-in](https://badgen.net/badge/made%20in/Hong%20Kong/cc3399)

-A phonology-oriented romanization engine for Cantonese and other languages.
+A phonology-oriented transcription engine for Cantonese and other languages.

 > "Yumcha" is a play on Cantonese words.
 While it traditionally means "drinking tea" (<ruby>飲<rt>jam2</rt>茶<rt>caa4</rt>), it also sounds like a "phonological lookup" (<ruby>音<rt>jam1</rt>查<rt>caa4</rt>).
-> Just as tea brings people together, this engine aims to bridge different romanization and phonetic schemes!
+> Just as tea brings people together, this engine aims to bridge different transcription and phonetic schemes!

 > [!CAUTION]
 > This project is in its **early stages** and undergoing active development.
 The API and functionality are **highly unstable** and subject to breaking changes without notice. **Do not use this in production environments.**

 ## ✨ Highlights

-- [**Scheme-to-Scheme Conversion**](#conversion): Convert seamlessly between different romanization and phonetic schemes within the same language.
+- [**Scheme-to-Scheme Conversion**](#conversion): Convert seamlessly between different transcription and phonetic schemes within the same language.
 - [**Scheme Parsing**](#parsing): Parse strings to identify their phonological components and their IPA representations.
 - [**Syllable Set Generation**](#getting-all-valid-syllables): Get all valid syllables via the phonology of the language or as represented by a specific scheme.
 - **Zero Third-Party Dependencies:** Lightweight and easy to integrate into any project.